openvinotoolkit/geti-sdk/notebooks/README.md

 1. Navigate to this folder in a terminal

-2. Activate the python environment in which you installed the `geti-sdk` package
+2. Activate the Python environment in which you installed the `geti-sdk` package

 3. Run `pip install -r ../requirements/requirements-notebooks.txt` to install the packages required to run the notebooks

-4. Create a `.env` file containing the login details for your Sonoma Creek instance, following the instructions in the [Credentials management](#credentials-management) box.
+4. Create a `.env` file containing the login details for your the Intel® Geti™ instance, following the instructions in the [Credentials management](#credentials-management) box.

 5. In your terminal, navigate to the `notebooks` directory and execute the command `jupyter lab`.
-This will fire up the jupyter server and should take you straight to the jupyter web interface.
+This will start the jupyter server and should take you straight to the jupyter web interface.

 6. The notebooks should show up in the side menu of the jupyter web interface.